DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Introduction

-An emerging alternative paradigm seeks to generate task-oriented~\cite{yehHowGuideTaskoriented2022, lewis1993task} user interfaces, shifting the focus from full automation to human-agent collaboration.
-Instead of an agent opaquely executing a task from start to finish~\cite{zhaoSurveyLargeLanguage2025}, it generates a unified, coherent interface that aggregates the necessary functionalities for the end-user.
-Unlike prior work on UI generation aimed at designers~\cite{swearnginScoutRapidExploration2020,chenICardGenerativeAISupported2025} and engineers~\cite{luMistyUIPrototyping2025,maDynExDynamicCode2025}, this approach targets end-users who lack technical expertise~\cite{geGenComUIExploringGenerative2025, caoGenerativeMalleableUser2025}.
-However, this shift introduces its own set of unanswered questions rooted in long-standing HCI challenges.
+An emerging paradigm seeks to generate task-oriented~\cite{yehHowGuideTaskoriented2022, lewis1993task} user interface, shifting the focus from full automation to human-agent collaboration.
+This task-oriented UI generation paradigm produces a unified, coherent interface that aggregates the necessary functionalities for the end-user, rather than having an agent opaquely execute a task from start to finish~\cite{zhaoSurveyLargeLanguage2025}.
+Unlike prior work on UI generation aimed at designers~\cite{swearnginScoutRapidExploration2020, chenICardGenerativeAISupported2025} and engineers~\cite{luMistyUIPrototyping2025, maDynExDynamicCode2025}, this paradigm targets end-users who lack technical expertise~\cite{geGenComUIExploringGenerative2025, caoGenerativeMalleableUser2025}.
+However, this shift introduces its own set of unanswered questions rooted in long-standing HCI (Human-Computer Interaction) challenges.
 How can a generated interface be aligned with an end-user's mental model to bridge the gulf of execution and evaluation~\cite{normanDesignEverydayThings2013,morrisHCIAGI2025}?
 How can an end-user's vague, evolving intent be reconciled with an agent's need for structured instructions~\cite{zamfirescu-pereiraWhyJohnnyCant2023,morrisHCIAGI2025,vaithilingamDynaVisDynamicallySynthesized2024}?
-And critically, how can we design for a seamless balance between automation and human control~\cite{horvitz1999principles,cuiNoRightOnline2023,endsleyHereAutonomyLessons2017,beaudouin-lafonGenerativeTheoriesInteraction2021}, allowing users to shift between delegation and direct manipulation~\cite{yeInteractionIntelligenceDeep2025}?
+Critically, how can we design for a seamless balance between automation and human control~\cite{horvitz1999principles,cuiNoRightOnline2023,endsleyHereAutonomyLessons2017,beaudouin-lafonGenerativeTheoriesInteraction2021}, allowing users to shift between delegation and direct manipulation~\cite{yeInteractionIntelligenceDeep2025}?